itaywol/obsidian-manager/README.md

 Obsidian Manager API is a service that provides file management operations for Obsidian vaults through a RESTful API.
 It allows reading, writing, moving, and deleting files within a specified work folder.

+If it is file management api using REST why Obsidian Manager?
+Because i use it mainly for managing my obsidian vault.

 ## Features

 - Read file content and extract variables